canonical/rebac-admin-ui-handlers/_example/README.md

 ## Testing

 You can use `make test` to spin up the server and invoke various API endpoints.
-Note that when using `make test` the server is reset at the end (by providing `--cleanup` option to the `test.sh` script, which deletes the created entities/relationships) to make sure it's working as expected.
-If you want to keep the state, just call the underlying shell script `test.sh` with no arguments.
+Note that when using `make test` the server is reset at the start and the end of the test (by providing `--cleanup` option to the `test.sh` script, which deletes the created entities/relationships) to make sure it's working as expected.

+If you want to keep the new state just call the underlying shell script, `test.sh`, with no arguments (or with `--reset` to drop the existing state).

 ## Back-end implementation